dsolanno/Fairness-accountability-transparency/README.md

 # Fairness-accountability-transparency
-Repository created to maintain a list of interesting Github projects related with FAT topic
+Repository created to maintain a list of interesting Github projects related to FAT topic

 ## Open source projects